MirantisContainers/mke-docs/content/docs/getting-started/install-MKE-CLI.md

 Before you can proceed with the MKE installation, you must download and install `mkectl`, the MKE CLI tool, as well as `kubectl` and `k0sctl`.
-You can do this automatically, using the script provided in the section that immediately follows, or you can do it manually.
+You can do this automatically using an `install.sh` script, or you can do it manually.

-## Install using script
+## Install automatically with a script

-To automatically install the necessary dependencies, you can use the `install.sh` script offered in the example procedure that follows.
+To automatically install the necessary dependencies, you can use an `install.sh` script, as exemplified in the following procedure:

 1. Install the dependencies by downloading and executing the following shell script: